Stable link to this page: https://doi.org/10.7299/X75B02M5

 Ignoring is not recommended.
 You will never receive notifications.

-TIP Web Notifications - Don’t get any email from GitHub
+TIP Web Notifications - Don’t get any email from Github

-With a bit of discipline, you can avoid receiving any email from GitHub and still follow the conversation.
-In your GitHub profile, select settings > Notifications and change “watching” and “Participating” to “Web”.
+With a bit of discipline, you can avoid receiving any email from Github and still follow the conversation.
+In your Github profile, select settings > Notifications and change “watching” and “Participating” to “Web”.

-THEN set a reminder in your personal calendar to review GitHub issues.
+THEN set a reminder in your personal calendar to review Github issues.
 To do this, select the little blue bell next to your avatar.

 You will be rewarded with a list of unread notifications.
 You can peruse the list, read the issues that interest you and mark those that don’t as “read”.
 Depending upon the level you wish to participate, you might check once or twice a day or once a week, but less than that might mean missing out on contributing to an important conversation.

-Using Arctos Issues
+How To Use Arctos Issues

-Devolping Arctos with GitHub
+Developing Arctos with Github

 Developers who are interested in Arctos code can view it in the ArctosDB/arctos and ArctosDB/DDL repositories.